mostafaesmaiel-mamo/ios-code-challenge-kunwar-abhishek-bedi/README.md

 ## Highlights

 - Using Permission priming to educate the user about contact privacy
-- We created a Network library to parse models into desired data structures which would help us for testing.
+- A Network library to parse models into desired data structures which would help us for testing.
-- We have given the privilege of making the app Arabic friendly but work is still in progress.

 ## Improvement Points